Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/4 - Network and Security/30 - Principles of network layer.md

 -----------------------------------
 11000000.10101000.00000001.11111111
 ```
-> The result is `192.168.1.255`, which is the **broadcast address**.
+The result is `192.168.1.255`, which is the **broadcast address**.

-> ⭐ TRICK: the broadcast address is always the LAST available address.
+> [!Important] TRICK: the broadcast address is always the LAST available address.
+Usually xxx.xxx.xxx.255

 **c.
 Determine the Number of Hosts:**